 Davis (34 points), James (triple-double) lift Lakers past Thunder

-Davis shot 13 of 24 from the field to break out of a mini slump.
+Davis shot 13 of 24 from the field to break out of a mini-slump.
 He was held under 20 points in each of his previous two games, including a 14-point performance Sunday against the Atlanta Hawks.
-Kentavous Caldwell-Pope had 13 points, including a 3-pointer with 55.3 seconds remaining to put the Lakers up 112-107 after the Thunder had scrambled back to within two points after a late 9-0 run.
+Kentavious Caldwell-Pope had 13 points, including a 3-pointer with 55.3 seconds remaining to put the Lakers up 112-107 after the Thunder had scrambled back to within two points after a late 9-0 run.

 Rajon Rondo dished out 10 assists for the Lakers, nine of which came in the first half.
 James reached double digits in assists for the sixth consecutive game and for the 11th time this season.
 He leads the NBA with an average of 11.1 assists per game.
 Dennis Schroder scored 31 points and Danilo Gallinari added 25 for Oklahoma City.
 The Thunder lost for the fourth time in their past five games, including back-to-back defeats at Los Angeles, as they fell 90-88 to the Clippers on Monday.
 Oklahoma is 0-6 on the road this season.